vectara/langchain-vectara/libs/vectara/README.md

 ### Hallucination Detection score

 Vectara created [HHEM](https://huggingface.co/vectara/hallucination_evaluation_model) - an open source model that can be used to evaluate RAG responses for factual consistency.
-As part of the Vectara RAG, the "Factual Consistency Score" (or FCS), This calibrated score can range from 0.0 to 1.0.
+As part of Vectara's RAG pipeline, the "Factual Consistency Score" (or FCS) is automatically returned with every query.
+This calibrated score can range from 0.0 to 1.0.
 A higher score indicates a higher confidence that the summary is factually consistent, while a lower score indicates possible hallucinations.
-This is automatically included in the output of the RAG pipeline.

 ```python
 rag = vectara.as_rag(config)